 Scotus revised this account to deal with what he saw as fatal errors therein.
 On his view the successive surfaces surrounding a body at rest can be regarded as numerically identical “by equivalence,” though they are really numerically different.
 The idea is that the surfaces have “equivalent” values of some relevant qualities, probably including shape and size.
 In this way he avoided saying that one and the same relation or ordo persisted in a succession of different subjects, which he thought problematic.

-If we look directly at two of the Scholastics whose works Descartes was acquainted with, Suarez and Eustachius, we see that they adopt elements of these ways to understand the immobility of place.
+If we look directly at two of the Scholastics with whose works Descartes was acquainted, Suarez and Eustachius, we see that they adopt elements of these ways to understand the immobility of place.
 Here is Suarez, who touches on the point in the course of arguing that place is not a quantity:

 Further, insofar as place must be immobile, as Aristotle says, the different surfaces succeeding each other at the same distance from the poles are said to be numerically the same place…

 This recalls the solution of Aquinas.
 Different surfaces successively satisfy a certain condition, namely being a certain distance from the poles of the celestial sphere, and for this reason they are said to be numerically identical.
 Again, place is still defined as a surface.
-Nonetheless the place is immobile because the surfaces only count as the place when they stand in this fixed relation to the immobile poles.
+Nonetheless the place is immobile because the surfaces count as the place only when they stand in this fixed relation to the immobile poles.

 Eustachius of Sancto Paulo, whose Summa Descartes studied as he prepared the Principles, gives four answers to the immobility problem, without making it clear how they are related.
 One of these is that the body is “always conceived to be surrounded by the same imaginary surface,” and another, recognizably Scotist, is that “the new surface of air which succeeds another is judged to be the same by equivalence [per aequivalentiam].”
 Again, different surfaces successively satisfy some condition, namely, whatever is required for them to be “equivalent,” and this is taken to be sufficient for saying that the place is the same.

 Another issue in the Aristotelian account of place concerns dimensionality.
 A standard objection to Aristotle’s definition, which goes back to Philoponus, is that Aristotelian place cannot contain a body in the required sense, since the place is a two-dimensional surface, while the body is three-dimensional.
 To deal with this problem Scholastic philosophers, including the Coimbrans, Toletus, and Abra de Raconis, deployed the idea of internal place.
 The superficies between the body and its surroundings, discussed above, is termed “external place.”
-Internal place, by contrast, is either the three dimensional volume of the body or the three dimensional volume it happens to occupy.
+Internal place, by contrast, is either the three-dimensionalthree-dimensional volume of the body or the three-dimensionalthree-dimensional volume it happens to occupy.
 At any rate, internal place differs from external place at least in this respect: it does not contain the body in it as a closed surface contains a volume; rather, it coincides with the body in all three dimensions.

 2. DESCARTES ON INTERNAL AND EXTERNAL PLACE